A by-law to regulate generally the business and affairs of the Corporation

 Notice of the time and place of a meeting of shareholders shall be sent not less than 21 days nor more than 60 days before the meeting to each shareholder entitled to vote at the meeting, to each director and to the auditors of the Corporation.
 Irregularities in a notice or in the giving thereof or the accidental omission to give notice to, or the non-receipt of a notice by any person entitled thereto shall not invalidate any action taken at the meeting.

-Except as otherwise provided in the articles of the Corporation (which provisions or any amendment thereto are deemed to form part of these by-laws), at least two shareholders representing not less than 25% of the voting rights attaching to the outstanding shares of the Corporation entitled to vote at a meeting of shareholders present in person or by proxy shall constitute a quorum.
+Subject to Section 1.10 and except as otherwise provided in the articles of the Corporation (which provisions or any amendment thereto are deemed to form part of these by-laws), at least two shareholders representing not less than 25% of the voting rights attaching to the outstanding shares of the Corporation entitled to vote at a meeting of shareholders present in person or by proxy shall constitute a quorum.

-The chairman of any meeting of shareholders shall conduct the procedure thereat in all respects and his decision on all matters or things, including, but without in any way limiting the generality of the foregoing, any question regarding the validity or invalidity of any instruments of proxy, shall be conclusive and binding upon the shareholders.
-The chairman may appoint one or more persons to act as scrutineers at any such meeting.
+The chair of any meeting of shareholders shall conduct the procedure thereat in all respects and his decision on all matters or things, including, but without in any way limiting the generality of the foregoing, any question regarding the validity or invalidity of any instruments of proxy, shall be conclusive and binding upon the shareholders.
+The chair may appoint one or more persons to act as scrutineers at any such meeting.

-Voting at every meeting of shareholders shall be by a show of hands except where, either before or after a show of hands, a ballot is required by the chairman of the meeting or is demanded by any person present and entitled to vote at the meeting.
+Voting at every meeting of shareholders shall be by a show of hands except where, either before or after a show of hands, a ballot is required by the chair of the meeting or is demanded by any person present and entitled to vote at the meeting.
 At every meeting of shareholders all questions proposed for the consideration of shareholders shall be decided by the majority of votes, unless otherwise required by the laws governing the Corporation or by the articles of the Corporation.

-The only persons entitled to attend any meeting of shareholders shall be those persons entitled to vote thereat, the Directors, the auditor and others who, although not entitled to vote, are entitled or required by the laws governing the Corporation or by the articles of the Corporation to be present at the meeting.
-Any other person may be admitted only on the invitation of the chairman of the meeting or with the consent of the meeting.
+The only persons entitled to attend any meeting of shareholders shall be those persons entitled to vote thereat, the Directors, the auditors and others who, although not entitled to vote, are entitled or required by the laws governing the Corporation or by the articles of the Corporation to be present at the meeting.
+Any other person may be admitted only on the invitation of the chair of the meeting or with the consent of the meeting.

-The chairman of any meeting of shareholders may at any time during the proceedings adjourn the meeting.
+The chair of any meeting of shareholders may at any time during the proceedings adjourn the meeting.
 Should a quorum not be present at any meeting of shareholders, shareholders present and entitled to vote thereat may adjourn the meeting.
 Provided a quorum is present, except where otherwise provided in the articles of the Corporation, any business may be transacted at the adjourned meeting which might have been transacted at the original meeting.